 Slivered/ground Pistachios and dried roses to decorate

-You can pour the mixture into a tupperware and freeze for up to 7 hours or overnight – no need to churn – that’s the beauty of this recipe!
+You need to freeze for up to 7 hours or overnight – no need to churn – that’s the beauty of this recipe!
 You can also pour it into little glasses or tea cups for serving and freeze so you can serve it like that, however I like to scoop it our and serve it with baklava or a Persian style halva or even fruit crumble.